abhinavsharma/hypersearch/README.md

 ## Privacy

-Hypersearch does not collect any data by default.
+Hyperweb does not collect any data by default.

 [Privacy Policy](https://github.com/abhinavsharma/hyperweb/blob/master/PRIVACY.md).

 ## FAQs

-**Hypersearch asks for access to all sites, how can I trust it?**
+**Hyperweb asks for access to all sites, how can I trust it?**

 We've tried to maximize your trust by